 Student Name

-Course Date
+Course

 Person originating this Early Con cern Note (print)

-his Early Concern Note
+Title/role of the person initiating to this Early Concern Note

-This form is being completed based on: [] my direct observation(s) or encounter(s) with this student [] information about this student provided to me by a third party
+This form is being [] my direct observation(s) or encounter(s) with this student

+completed based on: [] information about this student provided to me by a third party

-ng patterns of behavior is not meeting the personal or professional standards inherent case mark the area which best describes your concerns about this student.
+ng patterns of behavior is not meeting the personal or professional standards inherent ease mark the area which best describes your concerns about this student.
 Provide on the back.

-Integrity and Personal Responsi ·
+Integrity and Personal Responsi ibility: The student

-[] fails to fulfill responsibilities re -
+[] fails to fulfill responsibilities re

-[] misrepresents or falsifies action
+[] misrepresents or falsifies action •

 [] fails to accept responsibility fo

-[] fails to respect patient confiden •
+[] fails to respect patient confiden

 on to take advantage of a patient emotionally or sexually

 [] Other

-Motivation to Pursuit of Excelle nce and Insight for Self-improvement: The student
+Motivation to Pursuit of Evcelle nce and Insight for Self-improvement: The student

 itment to honoring the needs of patients

 [] is resistant or defensive in acce

-[] remains unaware of his/her limit • •
+[] remains unaware of his/her lim

-[] resists considering or making c hanges based on feedback
+[] resists considering or making c

 inimally acceptable level of effort as a goal

-[] Other

-Personal Interactions - Compass sion and Respect: The student
+Personal Interactions - Compas -

-[] inadequately establishes rappor rt or empathy with patients or families
+rt or empathy with patients or families

-[] does not function and interact a appropriately within groups
+[] does not function and interact

-[] is insensitive to the needs, feel ings or wishes of others
+[] is insensitive to the needs, feel

-[] uses demeaning or disrespectfu
+[] uses demeaning or disrespectful

-[] is abusive or arrogant during ti mes of stress
+[] is abusive or arrogant during ti

 [] fails to maintain a professional appearance / attire

 [] Other

 the student on the problem(s) identified.
 COMMENTS (required): (a separate sheet may be attached) Instructions for Course Director: 1.
 Review this Early Concern Note.
 If possible, meet with the student to review/discuss the concerns.
 2. Sign below; if you meet with the student, ask the student to complete the student section below.
 3. Forward this Early Concern Note to the Den of Student Affairs.
-Course Director Signature Date I have reviewed the contents of this Early Concern Note with the student: [] YES [] NO For completion by the student: I have read this evaluation and discussed it with the course/clerkship director.
+Course Director Signature Date I have reviewed the contents of this Early Concern Note with the student: [] YES[] NO For completion by the student: I have read this evaluation and discussed it with the course/clerkship director.
 The student's signature on this form is intended only to verify that the student has reviewed the form with the course or clerkship director.
-Student Signature Student Comments (optional) For the use of the Dean of Student Affairs: Nature of discussion with student and recommendations: Student's signature Date // Dean of Student Affairs signature Date / / Modified and adapted from the work of Maxine Papadakis, University of California
+Student Signature Student Comments (optional) For the use of the Dean of Student Affairs: Nature of discussion with student and recommendations: Student's signature Date / / Dean of Student Affairs signature Date / / Modified and adapted from the work of Maxine Papadakis, University of California